lukasbach/publish-fast/README.md

 - Almost all steps can be skipped
 - Options can be passed in through a `.publishrc.json` file or the `publish` property in a `package.json` file

+## Caveats

+- The tool is currently opinionated about using github, and doesn't support other git hosting services
+- There is no support for reading changelog data from commit messages.
+The intended workflow is to collect changes in a markdown file which is used for creating the changelog and github release, or not use a changelog at all.

 ## Release Notes Workflow

 This tool supports to automatically read release notes to be used in the changelog and github release.